 Surprisingly the DVD case ain’t one of those cheap soft ones, thumbs up for that.

-The manual is in full color and it has more pages than most full price console games today.
+The manual is in full colour and it has more pages than most full price console games today.
 12 pages to be exact.
 The booklet has been made the old school way with “thick” photo paper and most likely folded and stapled by hand.

-The CD looks like it has been produced with normal equipment (CD-R) and then labeled, not a big deal really, but a bit sad because there have been a few pressed CD games lately.
+The CD looks like it has been produced with normal equipment (CD-R) and then labelled, not a big deal really, but a bit sad because there have been a few pressed CD games lately.
 Naturally, this is down to cost and amount of copies made etc.

 The manual looks good but as seen in the picture to the right they have run out of place and nearly cut out some of the text in the bottom.

-What’s this then? well it is actually a magnet, a tiny one.
+What’s this then? well, it is actually a magnet, a tiny one.
 Looks good and I might even put it up on display on our refrigerator.
 I think this is the first Amiga game magnet produced for a game box release?.